United KingdomFreelance Budgeting Consultant Since February 15, 2017

 How would they identify benefits throughout the business, eg: reduced customer churn, improved customer satisfaction, higher sales due to better reputation, lower credit?.

 How would the executive team like the initiative to be measured, in order to get buy-in?

 Would they prepare an alternative scenario for the lower headcount, quantifying how it would impact the business.

 Turning Bureaucracy to Your Advantage

-An exceptional budget professional will be able to naturally wear a variety of hats from business partner to project manager while also being the interface to the corporate finance function.
-The right hire will make a process that is frequently seen as bureaucratic seem meaningful and will help set the stage for progress, converting strategy into results.
+An exceptional budget and financial consultant will be able to naturally wear a variety of hats from business partner to project manager while also being the interface to the corporate finance function.
+The right hire will make a process for dealing with financial issues that is frequently seen as bureaucratic seem meaningful and will help set the road map for progress, converting strategy and financial advice into results.